SujeethFoundation/sujeethfoundation.github.io/_posts/2025-03-06-Spotlight-Will-Kyle.markdown

 ## Lessons from the Journey: Building a Network and Asking for Help
 Reflecting on his career, Will emphasizes the importance of networking and mentorship.
 “Every single person you meet is an opportunity to expand your network.
 Never burn a bridge,” he advises.
 Throughout his career, he has found that there are always people willing to help—but it’s up to you to ask for guidance.
 Taking initiative in building relationships and seeking mentorship can be game-changing.

+{% include note.html content="Lesson - Invest in Relationships: Never burn bridges—connections can help you advance, and relationships play a key role in professional growth." %}

 ## Advice for College Juniors: The First Job is Just a Stepping Stone
 For college juniors about to embark on their professional journeys, Will offers one crucial piece of advice: Be patient and focus on building experience.